zendframework/zf2-documentation/docs/languages/en/in-depth-guide/data-binding.rst

     interface PostServiceInterface
     {
         /**
-         * Should return a set of all blogs that we can iterate over.
-Single entries of the array or \Traversable object
+         * Should return a set of all blog posts that we can iterate over.
+Single entries of the array are supposed to be
-         * should be of type \Blog\Model\Post
+         * implementing \Blog\Model\PostInterface
          *
          * @return array|PostInterface[]
          */
         public function findAllPosts();

         /**
-         * Should return a single blog
+         * Should return a single blog post
          *
-         * @param  int $id Identifier of the Blog that should be returned
+         * @param  int $id Identifier of the Post that should be returned
          * @return PostInterface
          */
         public function findPost($id);

         /**
          * Should save a given implementation of the PostInterface and return it.
-If it is an existing Blog the Blog
+If it is an existing Post the Post
          * should be updated, if it's a new Post it should be created.
          *
-         * @param  PostInterface $post
+         * @param  PostInterface $blog
          * @return PostInterface
          */
-        public function savePost(PostInterface $post);
+        public function savePost(PostInterface $blog);

         /**
          * Should delete a given implementation of the PostInterface and return true if the deletion has been
          * successful or false if not.
          *
-         * @param  PostInterface $post
+         * @param  PostInterface $blog
          * @return bool
          */
-        public function deletePost(PostInterface $post);
+        public function deletePost(PostInterface $blog);
     }

 **The Service**